Inside the Systems

 Recommendation algorithms solve a discovery problem.
 Any major platform has far more content than any user could ever browse.
 Netflix has thousands of movies.
 YouTube has billions of videos.
 Amazon has millions of products.
 Without recommendations, users would face overwhelming choice.

 The business purpose is clear: recommending content users engage with keeps them on the platform longer and increases revenue through ads, subscriptions, or purchases.
 Better recommendations mean more engagement, which means more money.
+Netflix has publicly stated that its recommendation system saves the company an estimated $1 billion annually by reducing subscriber churn — people who might otherwise cancel find enough to watch to stay subscribed.
 Platforms invest heavily in these systems because they directly affect the bottom line.

 From the platform perspective, the goal is predicting what each user wants to see right now, given everything the system knows about them.
 "Want to see" is operationalized through observable behavior — clicks, watch time, purchases, likes, shares.
 The algorithm optimizes for these measurable signals.